 Who has submitted NDCs?

 One-hundred and eighty-four countries or parties have already submitted the first draft of their NDCs, and some have already submitted their second draft.
-Wondering if your country’s NDC is in line with the Paris Agreement?
+Wondering if your country’s NDC is in line with what is needed to tackle the climate crisis?
 Find out here.

 Why are improved or 'enhanced' NDCs so important?